Graylog2/documentation/pages/configuration/backup.rst

 Backup
 ******

 When it comes to backup in a Graylog setup it is not easy to answer.
-You need to consider what type of backup will suite your needs.
+You need to consider what type of backup will suit your needs.

 Your Graylog Server setup and settings are easy to backup with a `MongoDB dump <https://docs.mongodb.com/manual/reference/program/mongodump/#bin.mongodump>`_ and a filesystem backup of all configuration files.